Premium Content:

 In 1964 George Cukor won an Oscar for My Fair Lady

 The awards night was also a triumph for Julie Andrews.
-Andrews had found fame in the Broadway production of My Fair Lady starring opposite Harrison, the pair had also delivered a long run of the show in London’s West End.
-When it came time for the film version though, producers decided to cast Audrey Hepburn as the lead character Eliza Doolittle.
-Andrews had the last laugh though, she won the Best Actress award for her debut film role – Mary Poppins.
+Andrews had found fame in the Broadway production of My Fair Lady, starring opposite Rex Harrison, and the pair also delivered a long run of the show in London’s West End.
+When it came time for the film version, however, producers decided to cast Audrey Hepburn as Eliza Doolittle.
+Andrews had the last laugh — she won the Best Actress award for her debut film role, Mary Poppins.

-Winning the Best Director Award was a case of ‘fifth time’s a charm’ for Cukor.
-He’d previously been nominated in 1932 for his film Little Women, in 1940 he helmed The Philadelphia Story but lost to Rebecca, his third nomination in 1947 was for the film A Double Life and he returned to the Oscars for a fourth time in 1950 with Born Yesterday.
+Winning the Best Director award was a case of “fifth time’s a charm” for Cukor.
+He had previously been nominated in 1932 for Little Women; in 1940 for The Philadelphia Story, which lost to Rebecca; in 1947 for A Double Life; and again in 1950 for Born Yesterday.

-It was an open secret in Hollywood that Cukor was gay and his Sunday afternoon parties were legendary and he was seen as the head of Los Angeles’ gay sub-culture.
-In the Netflix mini-series Hollywood, Daniel London played a fictionalised version of Cukor.
+It was an open secret in Hollywood that Cukor was gay.
+His Sunday afternoon parties were legendary, and he was regarded as a central figure in Los Angeles’ gay subculture.
+In the Netflix mini‑series Hollywood, Daniel London played a fictionalised version of Cukor.

 The name Jan van Huig is not well known, but his screen persona Lukas Ridgeston might be more recognisable.
 The Slovak adult entertainer was born on this day in 1974.